barslev/lib/README.md

 - `pre-commit`: Runs prettier on the staged files, and verifies that they don't contain `debugger`, `fit`, or `fdescribe`
 - `pre-push`: Runs the `test:lib:headless` command

+### Versioning and Release

+Versioning and release is taken care by [`semantic-release`](https://github.com/semantic-release/semantic-release).
+Just follow commit guidelines and commit using `npm run commit` each time, and semantic-release will handle the rest.

 ### Extras